cxreet/Slimium/README.md

 3. Note that the output is in `function_boundaries`, each line is in the format of `function_id function_start_address function_end_address function_name`.

 ### 2. Extend feature-code mapping
+1. `cd slimium/src/feature_code_mapping`
+2. The `manual_feature_code_map.json` is the manually defined feature-code map, and all the extended prebuilt feature-code maps are under `src/feature_code_mapping/extended_feature_code_maps/`.
+3. If you want to generate the extended feature-code maps by yourself:
-1. `pip install textdistance`
+	- `pip install textdistance`
-2. `cd slimium/src/feature_code_mapping`
-3. Edit `auto_extend_mapping.sh` to change the variables to point to your relevant file paths
+	- Edit `auto_extend_mapping.sh` to change the variables to point to your relevant file paths
-4. Run `./auto_extend_mapping.sh ./manual_feature_code_map.json 0.9 0.9 ./extended_0.9_0.9_map.json` to get the extended feature-code map.
+	- Run `./auto_extend_mapping.sh ./manual_feature_code_map.json 0.9 0.9 ./extended_0.9_0.9_map.json` to get the extended feature-code map.
-5. Note that the parameters of `auto_extend_mapping.sh` are: the manually defined feature-code map; the call number threshold; the function name similarity threshold; the new extended feature-code map.
+	- Note that the parameters of `auto_extend_mapping.sh` are: the manually defined feature-code map; the call number threshold; the function name similarity threshold; the new extended feature-code map.
+	- Or, you can just run `python auto_generate_extended_feature_code_maps.py` to generate all the extended feature-code maps, the output files would be put under `extended_feature_code_maps`.

 ### 3. Profiling
 1. `cd slimium/src/profile`